sebanc/brunch/BUILDING.md

 3. Launch the build as root:
 ```
-sudo bash build.sh < path to the ChromeOS recovery image >
+sudo ./build.sh < path to the ChromeOS recovery image >
 ```
 4. Verify that everything worked well.
 You should have an "out" directory containing 2 tar.gz files:
 - brunch_< version >.tar.gz which contains the brunch package.